 To prevent adverse events from occurring like fainting or seizures, always ensure you are consuming the sufficient amount of calorie intake for daily activity and weight loss from exercise.
 If you have severe hyperglycemia, they should carry foods high in glucose like sugar cubes, fruit juice, and honey, glucose tablets or gel, and other sugary snack foods that can be eaten if symptoms appear or in an emergency.

-As mentioned before, semaglutide has been approved by the FDA in July 2021.
-It is the first drug approved for chronic weight management since 2014.
+Semaglutide is the first drug approved for chronic weight management since 2014.
 Most of the well-known long-term effects happen in rare cases.
 In reference to the study, only about 10% of the 1,951 participants in a 68-week period experienced these long-term disorders.

 The most common long-term effect is gastrointestinal disorder.
 Common side effects of semaglutide may be a result of an underlying disorder that is developing as a reaction to changes in blood sugar, an induced boost in insulin production, and rapid weight loss.
 Severe levels of these symptoms may signal a rare case of pancreatitis.